JiaXingou/mialab/docs/source/CONTRIBUTING.md

 ## Structure of the package

 Please refer to [our instructions](./quick_start/easy_install.md) on how to installing PGT.
-The source code of PSAIA is based on several modules.
+The source code of PGT is based on several modules.
 Under the PGT root directory, there are the following folders:

 - `docs`: documents and supplementary info about PGT;
 - `example`: some examples showing the usage of PGT;